thachmpham/thachmpham.github.io/md/vip.md

 # 1. Introduction
 A Virtual IP address (VIP) is an IP address shared among multiple devices.
 If one device fails, another takes over, ensuring the address remains active.

+Some tools to setup a virtual IP:
+- Keepalived.
+- Linux Heartbeat.

-# 2. Virtual IP with Keepalived
+# 2. Lab
-**Agenda**

-- Build a Docker image for Keepalived.
+- Build keepalived docker image.
-- Create two containers named node1 and node2.
+- Create two containers node 1 and node 2.
-- Configure a virtual IP on node1 to act as the master.
+- Setup a virtual IP shared between node1 and node2.
-- Configure the same virtual IP on node2 to act as the backup.
+    - Node 1 is master.
+The virtual IP will assigned to node 1.
-- After configuration, the virtual IP will be active on node1.
-If node1 stops, the virtual IP will automatically switch to node2.
+    - Node 2 is backup.
+If node 1 stops, the virtual IP will automatically switch to node 2.

 ## 2.1.
 Build Docker Image
-Create Dockerfile.
+- Dockerfile.
 ```Dockerfile

 FROM ubuntu:20.04